 As for Saret's case, Angkar of the high level decided to arrest and send him to the Security Office.
 Therefore, I would like to ask for your assistance through Comrade Thorn from the Ministry of Industry.

-Official Stamp Ministry of Industry Democratic Kampuchea Independence Peace Neutrality
+Democratic Kampuchea Independence Peace Neutrality

 With profound revolutionary fraternity January 05, 1977

 Signature Comrade Soy